-Robert Mueller Indicated Evidence Of Conspiracy Between Donald Trump Campaign And Russia, In First Statement
+Robert Mueller Indicated Evidence Of Conspiracy Between Donald Trump Campaign And Russia In First Statement

 Trump himself appeared to acknowledge the difference in Mueller’s emphasis as well.
 In a Twitter post about half an hour after Mueller concluded his statement, Trump did not repeat that there was “no collusion,” but instead wrote, “There was insufficient evidence and therefore, in our Country, a person is innocent.
 The case is closed!”

-But with Mueller now making clear that he found evidence of a “broader conspiracy,” albeit an “insufficient” amount to bring a criminal charge, Wheeler said that the entire contents of Volume One of Mueller’s report must now be seen as presenting that evidence of conspiracy.
-Volume One of the report focused on Mueller’s “investigation of Russia’s interference in the 2016 presidential election and its interactions with the Trump Campaign.”
+But with Mueller now making clear that he found evidence of a “broader conspiracy,” albeit an “insufficient” amount to bring a criminal charge, Wheeler said that the entire contents of volume one of Mueller’s report must now be seen as presenting that evidence of conspiracy.
+Volume one of the report focused on Mueller’s “investigation of Russia’s interference in the 2016 presidential election and its interactions with the Trump Campaign.”

-Volume One contains descriptions of “the links between Russian-linked individuals and the Trump campaign,” including Trump’s effort to build a Trump Tower in Moscow, contacts with alleged Russian intelligence agent Konstantin Kilimnik who was given private campaign polling data, and as Inquisitr reported, an offer of “dirt” on Hillary Clinton by Russian-born campaign adviser Dimitri Simes, and many other examples.
+Volume one contains descriptions of “the links between Russian-linked individuals and the Trump campaign,” including Trump’s effort to build a Trump Tower in Moscow, contacts with alleged Russian intelligence agent Konstantin Kilimnik who was given private campaign polling data, and as The Inquisitr reported, an offer of “dirt” on Hillary Clinton by Russian-born campaign adviser Dimitri Simes, and many other examples.

-Those links between the Trump campaign and Russia, according to Wheeler, wold all be included as “effort emanating from Russia to influence the election,” and as a result, evidence of a conspiracy between the Trump campaign and Russia — though Mueller emphasized that he did not believe the evidence was enough to bring a prosecution.
+Those links between the Trump campaign and Russia, according to Wheeler, would all be included as “effort emanating from Russia to influence the election,” and as a result, evidence of a conspiracy between the Trump campaign and Russia — though Mueller emphasized that he did not believe the evidence was enough to bring a prosecution.